ZhonghouXu/DiffSWE2d/README.md

 ## Scope and limitations

-The code is a research implementation rather than a validated operational flood model.
+The code is a research implementation rather than a validated operational flood model for now.
 Current limitations include:

 - piecewise rather than globally smooth differentiation
 - uniform Cartesian square cells only
-- fixed roughness length during inversion
+- fixed roughness during inversion
 - no adaptive mesh refinement
-- no conservative DEM remapping
 - no CRS reprojection
-- no rainfall infiltration model beyond an optional prescribed rate
+- no rainfall infiltration model
 - no built-in uncertainty-quantification workflow
 - no demonstrated performance benchmark against B-Flood or BG_Flood